Lisa Murkowski’s political career is approaching a crossroads of sorts.

 She has been frustrated with both the Obama and Trump administrations’ attitudes to the Arctic, which she attributes to the politics of climate change.

 "My frustration with [the Obama administration’s] view of the Arctic was their view was solely through the lens of climate," she said.
 "Now we have an administration that isn’t really thinking about the Arctic, and I think they’re not thinking about the Arctic because they’re afraid that people are going to take it right back to climate.
 The Arctic is about more than climate.
 The Arctic is about the people, it’s about the environment, it’s about commerce, it’s a whole section of the world.
 It’s about disease and health and education."

-Adding to Murkowski's frustration is that other Arctic nations are already well ahead of the U.S. in terms of development, including Russia, which she says is "owning their Arctic.
-And we're just sitting there."
+Adding to Murkowski’s frustration is that other Arctic nations are already well ahead of the United States in terms of development, including Russia, which she says is "owning their Arctic.
+And we’re just sitting there."

 Like the push to open ANWR to drilling, Murkowski’s Arctic development plans may be a multiyear process of getting buy-in from her congressional colleagues and the executive branch.
 And, like ANWR, seniority could help pave the way.

 What it may be lacking in numbers, Alaska’s three-member congressional delegation makes up for in seniority.
 Rep. Don Young (R) is the most senior member of the House, where he’s served since 1973.
 And Murkowski, now in her 16th year in the Senate, has slowly but surely climbed the ranks of seniority, as well.